sreejith-ps/RetailStore/README.md

 Used factory pattern and inheritance as these are found to be more appropriate in this case though there are other ways of implementation by applying other object oriented concepts

+Product represents each purchase item. price is calculated for item purchased not the unit price

 ## How to run :
 In command line go the folder where jar file is located and run "java -jar RetailWebStore-0.0.1-SNAPSHOT.jar"